tu-darmstadt-ros-pkg/legged_locomotion_library/README.md

 ![](https://github.com/tu-darmstadt-ros-pkg/legged_locomotion_library/blob/master/doc/terrain_model_generator_pcd.gif)

 The generator is configured with a local region of interest filter.
 The center of this filter is the current position of the robot, which can be faked by placing a start pose (shortcut 'p').
-As the recorded data is based on sparse laser scan, it may take some time until a feasible dense world model is available.
+As the recorded data is based on a sparse laser scan, it may take some time until a suitable dense world model is available.

 The following shows examples using THORMANG3 and ANYmal.